openvinotoolkit/openvino/docs/install_guides/pypi-openvino-rt.md

 ### Errors with Installing via PIP for Users in China

 Users in China might encounter errors while downloading sources via PIP during OpenVINO™ installation.
-To resolve the issues, try one of the following options:
+To resolve the issues, try the following solution:

 * Add the download source using the ``-i`` parameter with the Python ``pip`` command.
 For example: